pganssle/bdateutil/README.rst

 documentation at https://labix.org/python-dateutil.

 bdateutil is 100% backwards compatible with python-dateutil.
-You can replace `dateutil` with `bdateutil` across your entire project and everything will continue to work the same but you will have access to the following additional
+You can replace :code:`dateutil` with :code:`bdateutil` across your entire project and everything will continue to work the same but you will have access to the following additional
 features:

-1. A new, optional, keyword argument `bdays` is available when using relativedelta to add or remove time to a datetime object.
+1. A new, optional, keyword argument :code:`bdays` is available when using relativedelta to add or remove time to a datetime object.

 .. code-block:: python